 Recovery from Alcoholism and Bipolar Disorder

-To effectively treat a person with bipolar disorder and an alcohol problem it is necessary for them to get help from dual diagnosis experts that specialize in treating the two problems.
-Our Mental Health and Addiction Treatment Center in St. Augustine, Florida has programs available for patients that need to recover both from their substance abuse issues and their developing mental illness.
+To effectively treat a person with bipolar disorder and alcohol addiction, they must get help from dual diagnosis experts.
+Our mental health and addiction treatment center in St. Augustine, Florida, has programs that encourage recovery from substance use disorders and developing mental illnesses.